 - Tauhindauli Park (Dunsmuir): A dog-friendly, paved, looped trail, located under the bridge and along the river.
 A portion of the trail veers directly to the river with a good paved platform.

 - Castle Crags State Park: Two official accessible trails are the Vista Trail and the Root Creek Trail.
 Both trails are located near on another and at the top of the mountain up a windy two-way, single lane road.
+The two trails are firmly packed dirt and are wide enough for a wheelchair; no handrails are along this trail.
+An accessible vaulted toilet is also in the area.

 - Spring Hill Road